11/6/2024

 speaker

-Wonderful, thanks so much for taking my question and I should see continued momentum in the business.
+All right, wonderful.
+Thanks so much for taking my question.
+And I should see continued moments on the business.
 Maybe I want to continue by talking about some of the investments in AI.
-Clearly seeing some early traction with Breeze, really exciting to see that.
-When we think about maybe some of your offerings around agents and agentic AI, Yomini, can you maybe help us consider how is the future of how customers interact with and work with HubSpot in both a co-pilot and agentic AI world going to look like and ultimately if you can help those customers become meaningfully more successful and more productive at that, how do you think that maybe impacts your own pricing power or pricing model with those customers?
+Clearly seeing some early traction with Breeze and really exciting to see that.
+When we think about maybe some of your offerings around agents and agentic AI, Yamini, can you maybe help us consider how is the future of how customers interact with and work with HubSpot in both a co-pilot and agentic AI world going to look like?
+And ultimately, if you can help those customers become meaningfully more successful and more productive at that, how do you think that maybe impacts your own pricing power or pricing model with those customers?
 Thank you.

 speaker